 Maryland is full of fantastic opportunities to see some high-quality performances while enjoying a meal with your friends or family members, but the most popular and universally known of these is Medieval Times.
 Located in Hanover, Maryland, Medieval Times takes guests on a journey through a performance of knights and castles of the 11th century.
 The two-hour tournament includes a four-course, utensil-free meal, jousting, swordsmanship, thrilling hand-to-hand combat, and displays of extraordinary horsemanship and falconry as part of an exciting yet touching story set in medieval Spain.
 There is also a bar, dance floor, hall of arms displaying medieval artifacts, and a medieval torture museum.

 Toby’s Dinner Theatre is a great dinner theater located in Columbia, Maryland.
 The dinner theater offers Broadway and original musicals with a live orchestra, buffet-style dinner, and performances in-the-round, providing an interactive experience and a good seat for most viewers for either the evening or matinee performances.
-Toby's Dinner Theatre has been entertaining the community for more than 35 years and has had over 70 Helen Hayes Award nominations.
+Toby's Dinner Theatre has been entertaining the community since 1979 and has had over 100 Helen Hayes Award nominations.
 Past shows have included "Show Boat," "A Christmas Carol," "Sister Act," "Hairspray," "Peter Pan," "Ragtime," "It's a Wonderful Life," "Cats," and many more.

 The Way Off Broadway Dinner Theatre in Frederick, Maryland offers guests dinner theater with live performances and fine dining as well as children's shows, theater classes, and summer camp programs.
 Past shows have included "The King & I," "Guys & Dolls," "Grease," "Fiddler on the Roof," "A Chorus Line," "The Sound of Music," "Evita," "Cats," "The Full Monty," "South Pacific," "Hairspray," and more.